SOC 2

 Privacy Notices and Disclosures: You must tell people clearly how you use their data.

-Personal Data Retention Policies: You need rules about how long you keep personal data and when to delete it.
+Personal Data Retention Policies: You need rules on how long to retain personal data and when to delete it.

 If your service handles personal data—including AI-powered apps—following this criterion builds trust and legal protection.